sungwoncho/locater/README.md

 ## Usage

-Locater supports string and regex matching.
-Below is an example showing both usage with a given input.
+Below is an example of how locater may be used.

 *input.txt*
 ```txt